cseanburns/systems-librarianship/src/6c-install-koha.md

 - Reports
 - OPAC

-According to [Library Technology Guides][ltg_koha] (April 2025),
+According to [Library Technology Guides][koha_ltg] (April 2025),
 <q>Koha has been installed in 4,484 libraries [around the world], spanning 6,273 facilities or branches.</q>
 Most installations are in medium sized or small libraries.
 Koha is well represented in academic libraries, but the majority of installations are in public libraries.

 Although Koha is an open source ILS and free to download, install, and administer without external support, librarians can hire companies that support open source library management solutions, like [ByWater Solutions][bywater] or the [Equinox Open Library Initiative][equinox] These companies support ILS migration, hosting, training, and more.
 They also provide support for other library software services, such as open source discovery systems and electronic resource management systems.

 In addition to Koha, [Evergreen][evergreen] is an open source integrated library system.
-According to [Library Technology Guides][ltg_evergreen], Evergreen is primarily installed at small and medium size public libraries, and most installations are in the U.S. and Canada.
+According to [Library Technology Guides][evergreen_ltg], Evergreen is primarily installed at small and medium size public libraries, and most installations are in the U.S. and Canada.

 There is currently a migration to what has been called *library service platforms (LSP)* in recent years.
 The LSP is a next generation ILS designed from the start to integrate electronic resources.
 For example, the ILS has an OPAC that was designed to search a library's print collections.
 Modern OPACs have been adapted for electronic resources, but they are still limited because of the older design model.
 LSPs use a *discovery service* instead of an OPAC.
 Discovery services are designed to search a library's entire collection, including the content in third party databases and journals.
 Example LSPs include Ex Libris Primo (used by UK Libraries), OCLC's WorldCat Discovery Service, and open source solutions like [Aspen Discovery][aspen] and [VuFind][vufind].

 The integration of library systems like the ILS and the LSP is a major aspect of library services.
 When we visit a library's website, we first interact with a normal website that might be built on WordPress, [Drupal][drupal], or some other content management system.
-But these websites will link to the public facing components of an ILS or LSP, as well as other services, such as bibliographic database, journal publishers, ebook services, and more.
+These websites will link to the public facing components of an ILS or LSP, as well as other services, such as bibliographic databases, journal publishers, ebook services, and more.
 It may therefore be the systems librarians job to help build and connect these services.
 In this demo, we will continue that work by installing, configuring, and setting up the Koha ILS.